J-O-B/manage-my-web/readme.md

 ### Languages
 > 1. HTML / HTML5

-HTML makes up the foundation of this project.
+HTML makes up the foundation of this project, including all content.

 > 2. CSS / CSS3

 CSS3 is used for all styling throught this application.

-> 3. JavaScript
+> 3. JavaScript / jQuery

-JavaScript is used for all interactive forms and is used to compliment Python code regarding forms.
+JavaScript is used to manipulate data prior to passing it to Python based frameworks.
+Javascript is also used to help add interactive features, such as showing and hiding information.
+This allows more content to be provided, in a UX friendly way and avoid information overload.

-> 4. Python
+> 4. Python / Django

-Python is the brains behind this project.
-All website routing as well as all database information is passed via a Python program.
+Django provides the framework of this entire project.
+Handling all urls, and specific functionality features is provided by Python.
+This allows Manage My Web the ability to manipulate, data and direct information in various directions.

+For example, all contact forms, as well as sending emails, will capture user credentials such as name and email, and populate a database of "leads" which may be used to market products and other services in the future.

 ### Frameworks, Libraries & Other
 1. Gitpod
 > GitPod was used to develop the project.
 2. Git
-> Git was used for version control to commit to Git and push to GitHub and Heroku.
+> Git was used for version control to commit to Git and push to GitHub.
 3. GitHub
 > GitHub is used to host the project files.
-4. Google Fonts
+4. cPanel
-> Google Fonts was used to provide the required fonts.
+> cPanel is used to store all deployed files.
-5. Balsamiq
+5. Google Fonts
-> Balsamiq was used to create the mockup designs for the project.
+> Google fonts is used to provide custom fonts to this project.
-6. Materialize
+6. FontAwesome
-> Materialize was used for the design framework.
-7. MobgoDB
-> MongoDB is the fully managed cloud database that is used for this project.
+> FontAwesome is used for all icons.
-8. Heroku
+7. BOTUI
-> Heroku is the cloud platform used for deploying this app online.
+> The BOTUI javascript framework is used for automated chat functionality.
-9. Flask
-> Flask is the web framework used to provide libraries, tools and technologies for the app.
-10. Jinja
-> Jinja was used for templating Python
-11. Werkzeug
-> Werkzeug was used for password hashing in this project
-12. jQuery
-> jQuery was used throughout this project mainly to speed up programming.
-13. Fontawesome
-> Fontawesome was used to supply all icons in this project.

 ---------------------
 ## **Testing**